 Yes, if the strategy helps attract the right people and filters the wrong ones.
 That usually means better audience targeting, better search alignment, better pages, and clearer conversion paths.

-Lead quality often improves when the website speaks clearly to best-fit customers, filters weak-fit traffic, answers useful questions, and makes the next action easier to understand.
+Lead quality often improves when the website speaks more clearly to best-fit customers, filters weak-fit traffic, answers better questions, and makes the next action easier to understand.

-What should I look for when choosing a digital marketing company?
+What should I look for in a digital marketing company?

-A good company should be able to explain what it is doing, why the work matters, and how the strategy connects to your business goals.
+The company should be able to explain the strategy, the purpose behind the work, and how each part connects to your business goals.

 • Clear direction instead of a pile of disconnected marketing tasks